mozilla/page-metadata-parser/README.md

 --- | ---
-type | The type of content as defined by [opengraph](http://ogp.me/#types). url | A canonical URL for the page. title | A user displayable title for the page. description | A user displayable description for the page. icon_url | A URL which contains an icon for the page.
+type | The type of content as defined by [opengraph](http://ogp.me/#types). url | A canonical URL for the page. provider | A string representation of the sub and primary domains. title | A user displayable title for the page. description | A user displayable description for the page. icon_url | A URL which contains an icon for the page.